j2objcgradle/j2objcgradle.github.io/index.md

 This github org contains both a gradle plugin to support building J2objc and several core libraries that can be included as dependencies.

+## Getting Started

+If you want to just see the plugin do some basic J2objc stuff, see [Basic Quickstart](basicquickstart.html).

+## Repositories

 + [gradle](https://github.com/j2objcgradle/gradle) - The gradle plugin
 + [junit4](https://github.com/j2objcgradle/junit4) - Junit4
 + [mockito 1.9.5](https://github.com/j2objcgradle/mockito) - Mockito with some Objective-C specific additions (from the J2objc project)